Scroll to content

 Our governing body has an important role in ensuring our school complies with legislation and that this policy, along with its specific stated actions for narrowing the gaps is implemented.

-The Chair governor with Pupil Premium responsibility is responsible for ensuring the implementation of this policy.
+The governor with Pupil Premium responsibility is responsible for ensuring the implementation of this policy.

 Our governing body will at least termly, keep our work in narrowing the gaps under review so that they can monitor the use of the Pupil Premium.
 In monitoring and evaluating the work of the school in relation to the Pupil Premium, the governing body will take into account a range of information, including quantitative (data on progress and attainment) and qualitative (case studies, views, surveys etc.) data as evidence of impact.